zacharyz/octopress/source/_posts/2011-07-05-getting-back-on-the-wagon.markdown

 playing more tennis.
 I feel stronger and healthier than ever so why I am I freaking out?
 Because it all begins some where.
 Sure a 5-10 pounds of weight gain isn't much but that is just the beginning.
-If I get comfortable with a pound here and there then before I know it I will overweight, out of shape and hating myself.
+If I get comfortable with a pound here and there then before I know it I will be overweight, out of shape and hating myself.

 I have set a new goal for myself to lose 10 pounds.
 It isn't nearly as much as